microsoft/QuantumKatas/.github/CONTRIBUTING.md

 After running this script you should validate that the update didn't introduce any breaking changes; see the next section for how to do this.

-### Updating the Quickref
+### Updating the Quick Reference

-You can update the quickref by making your changes in the `.tex` file.
-After your changes compile the `.tex` file into a `.pdf` file and create a PR with both files.
-An easy way to compile the `.tex` file is to use (portable) [TEXMAKER](https://www.xm1math.net/texmaker/download.html), this should directly find the needed packages to compline the `.tex` into a `.pdf`.
+You can update the Quick Reference by making your changes in the [`.tex`](../quickref/qsharp-quick-reference.tex) file.
+After you do your changes compile the `.tex` file into a `.pdf` file and include both files in the pull request.
+(The changes to the `.pdf` file will not be shown in the pull request, so be careful not to introduce any changes not included in the `.text` source!).
+To complile your `.tex` file into `.pdf` you will need a compiler, for example [MiKTeX](https://miktex.org/download).
+MiKTeX will include a simple IDE so you can have a user interface to compile the `.tex` file, MiKTeX will also pull in the required packages to compile the `.pdf` file.

 ### Validating your changes